jarad/ConferenceOnPredictiveInferenceInSports/content/authors/mark-broadie/_index.md

     url: 'https://business.columbia.edu/faculty/people/mark-broadie'

 # Short bio (displayed in user profile at end of posts)
-bio: Professor Broadie currently teaches the elective courses Security Pricing: Models and Computation, Computational Finance, and Programming for Business Research.
-He is an Academic Advisory Board Member for the Program for Financial Studies.
+bio: 'Professor Broadie currently teaches the elective courses Security Pricing: Models and Computation, Computational Finance, and Programming for Business Research.
+He is an Academic Advisory Board Member for the Program for Financial Studies.'

 # Social Networking